History

 2015

-• Our youth’s a restorative-justice campaigning won creation of a $500,000 Cook County restorative-justice grant program.
+• Our youth’s restorative-justice campaigning won creation of a $500,000 Cook County restorative-justice grant program.

 • We founded the Woodlawn Restorative-Justice Hub.